 For all who work to supply our daily bread.
+Lord have mercy.
+Christ have mercy.

 For the hungry and the starving.
+Lord have mercy.
+Christ have mercy.

 For those who feel themselves to be on the outskirts of our congregation - the lonely, the shy, the despised and those who have known ridicule, that they might be made welcome this morning in the sharing of the peace.
 Lord have mercy.